Ko-what-i?

 What are its future prospects?

-The kowari is currently listed as Vulnerable under both State and Federal legislation, though a recent application has been lodged to reclassify the species as Endangered based off recent evidence.
-With your help, we believe we can secure a future for the kowari to thrive for generations to come!
+The kowari was recently up-listed from Vulnerable to Endangered under Federal legislation.
+With your help, we believe we can secure a future for the kowari to thrive for generations to come.

 Habitat, threats, and decline